RebeccaThurber/is578-introduction-to-dh/Networks Assignment/Networks.md

 Here is my full network visualization in Palladio:
 ![Palladio_Network](./Palladio_network.png)

-Here is my network visualization in Palladio focusing in on Hart Crane:
+Here is my network visualization in Palladio zooming in on Hart Crane:
 ![Hart_Crane_Network](./Palladio_network_Hart_Crane.png)

+Here is my network visualization in Palladio with Hart Crane as the "facet" (which I think is kind of like a filter?)

 It seems like you can more easily export visualizations and metrics from Network Navigator.
 I felt like I was not fully utilizing the functions in Palladio.